makersacademy/CV/README.md

 ## Simon Ashbery

-It would be true to say that before starting Makers Academy I worked in the games industry as an artist, but that suggests that there is a clear divide between my life before learning to code and after.
-Having begun my quest to become a programmer I've found the two professions have more in common than not, that I'm still using the same hard won skills, experience and knowledge to build, explore and learn.
+Before starting Makers Academy I was an artist, and looking at the course and it's syllabus I imagined a clear divide between my life before learning to code and after.
+Having begun my quest to become a programmer however, I've found the two professions have more in common than not, that I'm still using the same hard won skills, experience and knowledge to build, explore and learn.

-I'm someone with a powerful need to create, who gets their fix from problem solving, collaborative exploration and wielding new ideas with wild and reckless abandon.

-And that's just what I did for the 7 years leading up to this point.
-I've won a BAFTA alongside my colleagues at Bossa Studios, survived the rough seas of freelance, forged new contacts and sought new opportunities.
-I even found time to lead a team to the coveted Stugan accelerator programme in Sweden with our first game, Rosvita.

-Working alongside and leading developers has given me a great respect for the power and possibilities of code and those who wield it.
-This opened my eyes to just how exciting and liberating it is to work so closely with the technologies that underpin more and more of the modern world.

-So here I am, an experienced and skilled creative with wide eyes looking forward to a new field, new challenges and all the lessons to be learned along the way.
+I have a palpable need to create and to think my way around problems.
+I'm at my best when I explore, collaborate and wield new ideas with wild and reckless abandon and I've done so for the last 7 years.
+I've worked as an artist in the games industry, as an entrepreneur aspiring to launch my own indie game and now as a software engineer, diving head first into a vast, exciting field which represents more opportunities to learn than I ever thought possible.

 ## Skills